jkboyce/jprime/historical/README.md

 ## `j2.c` (Dec 1991)

 `j2` was a rewrite of `j.c` and was I believe the first program to generate synchronous juggling patterns like `(6x,4)(4,6x)` and multiplexed patterns like `24[54]`.
-It also introduced the notation of using letters A, B, C, ... to denote throw values above 9.
+It also introduced the notation of using letters a, b, c, ... to denote throw values above 9.
 The notation introduced in `j2` stuck with the juggling community and is in wide use today.

-In the mid-1990s, `j2` evolved into the siteswap generator component of JuggleAnim, a Java juggling applet, which evolved into [Juggling Lab](https://jugglinglab.org) which is still in use today.
+In 1995, `j2` evolved into the siteswap generator component of JuggleAnim, a Java juggling applet, which evolved into [Juggling Lab](https://jugglinglab.org) which is still in use today.
 The siteswap generator in Juggling Lab remains my best attempt at a fully-featured juggling pattern generator.